 From the darkness of night, the tiny room shone like a beacon.
 “Adelante”, the old woman said, and beckoned us forward.
-The room was no larger than a walk in closet and it was wallpapered with vestiges of the deceased.
-Whole lives were framed in cheesy plastic, the grim faces of uncles and aunts, grandparents and cousins, together again in their place of honour, surrounded by icons of Catholicism.
-Small gourds containing favorite foods meant to sustain them on their journey, were really there to say, “Mira, this is how much we loved you.”
+The room was no larger than a walk in closet, wallpapered with vestiges of the deceased.
+Whole lives were framed in cheesy plastic, the grim faces of uncles and aunts, grandparents and cousins, together again in their place of honour.
+Gourds filled with favorite foods meant to sustain them on their journey, were really there to say, “Mira, this is how much we loved you.”

 I caught her husband’s eye as I quietly walked the perimeter of the room.
-He was handsome, and dressed for the occasion in what was probably his best guayabera, washed and hand pressed that day I assume.
-A bottle of mezcal that looked like it had been unearthed from the pib, stood nearby, an instigator of joy and pain.
-His eyes followed me around a room that was ablaze with strings of blinking Christmas lights and candles, their chipped glass cups blackened from smoke.
-A vase of flowers that had had their moment in the sun, still made an attempt at life.
+He was handsome, dressed for the occasion in what was probably his best guayabera, washed and hand pressed that day I assume.
+A bottle of mezcal that looked like it had been unearthed from the pib, stood nearby.
+His eyes followed me around a room that glowed with candles, their glass holders chipped and blackened from smoke.
+A vase of flowers that had seen their moment in the sun, still made an attempt at life.

-Asleep in a hammock strung the length of the tiny room was a babe swaddled in love.
+Asleep in a hammock strung the length of the tiny room was a babe swaddled in her grandmother’s shawl.
 “Preciosa”, I said to the old woman, to which she beamed, “Mi nieta”.
 “The hammock is like a cradle”, she said, and I loved the word in Spanish.
 “A la cuna”, I repeated to her, and we both smiled.

-On my way out the door I caught her husband’s eye one last time, his smile in the large glossy picture reaching out to me as if to say, “This was my life, my family.
+On my way out the door I caught her husband’s eye once again, his smile in the large glossy picture reaching out to me as if to say, “This was my life, my family.
 I will always be remembered and I will always find my way home.”